obervinov/telegram-package/README.md

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/requirements.png" width="25" title="functions"> Supported functions
 - Creating a connection to the telegram api and initializing the objects necessary for the bot to function (_parser_, _format_, _types_, _etc_)
 - Generating an inline keyboard button with a matrix of the specified size from the passed elements
+- Starting the bot polling process
+- Sending a styled message to the user

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/requirements.png" width="25" title="functions"> Data structure in Vault
 The structure of storing the bot token in the **Vault**